Jim Cumbes

-James Cumbes (born 4 May 1944), sometimes known as Jim or Jimmy, is an English former sportsman.
-He played First-Class cricket for four counties as a right-arm fast-medium bowler and lower-order right-handed batsman, and later served as chief executive of Lancashire; while he also had a substantial career as a professional footballer, where he played in goal.
+James Cumbes (born 4 May 1944) is an English former sportsman.
+He played first-class cricket for four counties as a right-arm fast-medium bowler and lower-order right-handed batsman, and later served as chief executive of Lancashire; while he also had a substantial career as a professional footballer, where he played in goal.
 He was born in East Didsbury, Manchester.